Board of Directors

 Tina S. Gaddy

-She began her career as an occupational therapist working in preK-12 special education and hospital-based health care.
-She earned her bachelor's and master's degrees from Duquesne University in Pittsburgh.
+She began her career as an occupational therapist and earned her bachelor's and master's degrees from Duquesne University in Pittsburgh.

 Sarah Heck leads entrepreneurship for Stripe, working to enable entrepreneurs around the world to start and grow internet business.
 She also serves as an advisor on international entrepreneurship and youth programs to the Obama Foundation.
 Prior to Stripe, Sarah served as Director for Global Engagement on the National Security Council at the White House where she worked on global entrepreneurship policy, private sector engagement, youth demographics, and expanding the impact of U.S. public diplomacy on national security.
 Sarah also held several positions at the U.S. Department of State including Chief of Staff for the Bureau of Educational and Cultural Affairs, and other roles that focused on countering violent extremism strategies, community security, entrepreneurship, and the role of technology in diplomacy.